Here's a handy guide to the questions we get asked the most. Consider it your Garage Sale Trail 101.

 Your local council is where the Garage Sale Trail magic starts!
-Over 145 councils and regional waste groups around the country make Garage Sale Trail possible.
+Over 115 councils and regional waste groups around the country make Garage Sale Trail possible.
 Find out if your council is one of them and be sure to say thanks.
 Garage Sale Trail couldn’t happen without them.

 If your council is not involved, you’d better get in quick as we only have a maximum of 10 garage sale spots available in these areas, and they fill up fast.
-Contact us if you’d like to help us get your council on the Trail.

 Garage Sale Trail is run by Australian not for profit social enterprise, Garage Sale Trail Foundation, in partnership with the councils of Australia.